Road State Inference via Channel State Information: Performance Evaluation

 Afterward, the number of vehicles on four lanes between the transmitter and receivers in Fig. \ref{WI} is estimated.
-The algorithms are used to build a regression model.
-Table \ref{simulation_regression} shows the performance of these algorithms.
-The extremely randomized trees algorithm outperforms others with a mean absolute error of 4.80 vehicles and a WMAPE of 10.7\%.
+Instead of classification, the algorithms now are used to build a regression model that maps the CFR values observed at two receivers to the number of vehicle estimates.
+Table \ref{simulation_regression} shows MAE, WMAPE, and the correlation coefficients of the algorithms.
+We again observe that the extremely randomized trees algorithm outperforms others with a mean absolute error of 2.21 vehicles and a WMAPE of 13.8\%.
+Fig. \ref{simulation_regression_result} shows the actual and estimated number of vehicles for 50 frames obtained using the extremely randomized trees algorithm.